vimdevelopper/dreamhouse-bot-messenger/README.md

     - When the Page Access Token is generated, login to the Heroku Dashboard, and set the Heroku **FB_PAGE_TOKEN** config variable to the value of that token (**Setting>Reveal Config Vars**)
     - When asked for the **Verify Token**, enter the value you entered for the **FB_VERIFY_TOKEN** config variable when you deployed the Heroku app.
     - Make sure you select a page in the **Select a page to subscribe your webhook...** dropdown

 1. Visit the Facebook page you created in the previous step, and click the **Message** button.
 Type **help** in the chat bot.
 You can continue the conversation with the bot in the Messenger app on your phone or in the browser (http://messenger.com).

+### Step 5: (Optional)

+    - From Heroku Dashboard, navigate to "Settings", then "Config Vars" and click "Reveal".
+      Copy the content from config var **EINSTEIN_VISION_PRIVATE_KEY** and save it in a file named einstein_platform.pem Copy your Einstein Vision Account ID from the config var **EINSTEIN_VISION_ACCOUNT_ID**.

+    - Follow the instructions in this blog post to create a model:     https://developer.salesforce.com/blogs/developer-relations/2017/05/image-based-search-einstein-vision-lightning-components.html

+    - Copy the model ID and paste it in the config var **EINSTEIN_VISION_MODEL**

+    - Upload a house picture in the chat bot!